d-rideout/MeleeWizard/doc/HouseRules.md

    * I am going to side with the trampling rules in this case.

 4. Should figures get +4 DX on attempts to disengage from HTH??
+   * I am thinking no.  In fact that the Codex decrees are suspect.
+It is as if very little thought went into the responses.

 5. To what extent should one follow the falling rules in the Codex?
 Perhaps unless the rules suggest otherwise?
 What about when tripping over a fallen figure?

+6. Does a double-bow-shot figure get two shots off in the turn it becomes engaged?
+Like Legolas?
+It should depend on how much movement led up to the engagement...
+   * Maybe Legolas-like bowmen is more fun?

 ## Deviations from Official Rules: